ArminS03/ArminS03/README.md

 # 💫 About Me:
 I'm a Computer Engineering student at the Sharif University of Technology.
-I'm interested in topics related to Computer Vision, Natural Language Processing, and Foundation Models.
+I'm interested in topics related to Image Processing.

 🔭 I’m currently working on Foundation Models.